Astros vs. Athletics Player Props Betting Odds

 Alvarez Stats

-- Alvarez has nine doubles, nine home runs, 19 walks and 39 RBI (39 total hits).
+- Yordan Alvarez has 41 hits with 10 doubles, nine home runs, 19 walks and 39 RBI.

 Alvarez Recent Games